Mahomes outplays Jackson to lead Chiefs past Ravens 34-20 - WHIZ News

 A 49-yard touchdown pass from Mahomes to Mecole Hardman put the Chiefs up by 17 at halftime.
 The only other time Jackson trailed by that much at the break in an NFL game was last year, when the Chiefs held a 23-6 lead.

-In this one, Mahomes pumped the brakes in the second half before Baltimore closed to 27-20.
+In this one, Kansas City pumped the brakes in the second half before Baltimore closed to 27-20.
 That’s when Mahomes showed why he’s the league’s highest-paid player and arguably the NFL’s best quarterback.

 During a 13-play, 75-yard drive that produced the game-clinching score, Mahomes converted a third-and-5 with an 18-yard pass and ran for 12 yards on a third-and-10.
 He flipped a sidearm 12-yard pass to Sammy Watkins to set up a first-and-goal at the 2, from where Mahomes tossed a touchdown pass to appreciative tackle Eric Fisher with 8:14 remaining.